 NOTE: The Revised Standard Bible translation (RSV) is used in this Learning Activity.

 Not unlike many Christians, in my journey I have devoted a large commitment of time to studying the church.
-I have concluded from my studies that to comprehend what the institution known as “church” is, a person has to approach church from three distinct vantage points.
+I have concluded from my studies that to comprehend what the institution known as “church” is, a person has to approach church from various distinct vantage points.

 The Old Covenant Church existed from its inception in the Old Testament until it began to phase out during the ministry of Jesus of Nazareth.
-His teaching fulfilled the Old Covenant and began the introduction of the New Covenant.
-The New Covenant and its church did not completely come into fruition until the Parousia, circa AD 70, when Christ came back to earth (spiritually) during the Destruction of Jerusalem, which coincided with the complete doing away of the Jewish priesthood in the Temple, and the physical Temple itself as it was destroyed by the Roman Army under the Roman General Titus!
+Jesus Christ fulfilled the Old Covenant and began the introduction of the New Covenant.
+The New Covenant and its church did not completely come into fruition until the Parousia, AD 70, when Christ came back to earth (spiritually) during the Destruction of Jerusalem, which coincided with the complete doing away of the Jewish priesthood in the Temple, and the physical Temple itself as it was destroyed by the Roman Army under the Roman General Titus!

-The New Covenant and its church began to phase in with the ministry of Jesus of Nazareth and was fully established in the spiritual realm circa AD 70 at the time of the Parousia.
+The New Covenant and its church began to phase in with the ministry of Jesus of Nazareth and was fully established in the spiritual realm AD 70 at the time of the Parousia.
 What this results in notably is an overlapping of the Old and the New Covenant church resulting in a period of approximately forty years where, if you had been living at that time, would have been a mixture of the old and the new.
 The apostles, and especially Paul, was a leader in taking the people in the Old Covenant church and “insisting” on them moving forward without the trappings of the Old Covenant church (which was physical in nature).